peterbbryan/wordle-benchmark/README.md

 Note, to run the scripts, you will need additional dependencies included in the requirements.py but not in the setup.py.

 The package includes an abstract base class for Wordle agents.
-I've included a script showing how to evaluate your own software using word_benchmark!
+I've included a script showing how to evaluate your own software using wordle_benchmark!

 `python scripts/sample_agent_definition.py --target_words "[plate, train]"`